dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 with the equitable, transparent and efficient functioning of a market, bogging it down and making it less competitive to global markets!

+- comments on bureaucracy, lack of oversight in pursuit of policy implementation by bureaucracies, with regard to social media
+  - lack of accountability for social media budgets
+    - things change so quickly that, except for long term campaigns, it becomes difficult to track how money is spent for social media advertising and optimization.
+      - i'm sure this problem has been experienced to some degree with advertising fund invested in traditional media. however, traditional media has a longer feedback loop b/w planning, purchase and execution. the shorter feedback loop could leave less time for planning & decision making.
+      - this problem might only pop up in government/corporate entities with large social media budgets

 the attendees decided to pitch.